JerrardL/tesseract/README.md

 - An **NSFW Detector** which detects what is in the image or video that makes it explicit.
 Both of these functions use pre defined models created with [ONNX](https://onnx.ai/), and work in a similar way to [image classification](#image-classification) and [video object recognition](#video-object-recognition).

-The _Classifier_ browses through the image or video and see if it contains any material which could be deemed nsfw.
+The _Classifier_ browses through the image or video to see if it contains any material which could be deemed nsfw.
 After this it will provide an output containing two percentage values of how safe/unsafe it deems the file to be.
 If the file was a video, the classifier will produce an average safe/unsafe output based on an average of the safe/unsafe percentages for each frame.

 **If the classifier deems a file to be more than 50% unsafe**, the file will then go through the _Detector_.
 The detector will then attempt to name the potentially unsafe objects and provide a percentage value of its probability.
 If the file was a video, the detector will produce an average percentage value of probability based on the average of percentage probability for each frame.